AxelBcr/Reinforcement-Learning-Navigating-Drone/README.md

 **1. Initial Training**

 To train the drone to find the target in the room
-(you won't be able to modify the coords of the Target here, it is only to test on a single run):
+(you won't be able to modify the coords of the Target after the training here, it is only to test on a single run):

       python MainDrone.py